 About Dr. Steven Ungerleider

-In the early 1990's, Ungerleider was invited to join an international team of researchers to examine the East German doping files, monitor the criminal trials and interview hundreds of witnesses for his fourth book entitled, "Faust's Gold: Inside the East German Doping Machine" (St Martin's Press).
+In the early 1990's, Ungerleider was invited to join an international team of researchers to examine the East German doping files, monitor the criminal trials in Berlin and interview hundreds of witnesses for his fourth book entitled, "Faust's Gold: Inside the East German Doping Machine" (St Martin's Press).
 This book received significant international attention and accolades.

 Sidewinder Films has already produced and contributed to several award-winning documentaries.
 Its first film, Munich '72 and Beyond, won Best Documentary at the LA Shorts Fest in 2016.
-For his groundbreaking work and uncovering shocking new information about the attack at the 1972 Olympics in Munich as well as his groundbreaking work, Dr. Ungerleider was nominated for an Emmy in the "Outstanding Research" category.
+For uncovering shocking new information about the attack at the 1972 Olympics in Munich as well as his groundbreaking work, Dr. Ungerleider was nominated for an Emmy in the "Outstanding Research" category.